VERY LAST APARTMENT, PRICED TO SELL! From $499,000

 The location is perfect, with everything you need at your doorstep.
 Imagine waking in this seaside paradise, kickstarting your day with a cup of inspiration on the café strip, and taking a dip before work.

 The podium level is elevated on level one, here you can take in the stunning pool deck and enjoy a barbeque with friends.

 The large sparkling pool takes centre stage.
 The timber decking and sun lounges add an element of beach club chic, with relaxation zones, a barbeque area, shaded cabana and smart landscaping touches create stylish and functional entertaining spaces for residents.

 Azure Beachside Apartments puts you right in the heart of Rockingham, with the ocean at your feet.
-Standing tall on Empress Corner, the apartments have views over the crystal clear sea and the beautifully manicured park.
+Standing tall on Flinders Lane, the apartments have views over the crystal clear sea and the beautifully manicured park.